slowernews/wisdom-tldr/README.md

 > *'It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.' -- Warren Buffett*

-> *'So much depends on reputation – guard it with your life -- Robert Green (5th law of power)*
+> *'So much depends on reputation – guard it with your life -- Robert Greene (5th law of power)*

 ===
 ###On leadership and influence